Warped flange face —

 The removed gasket pattern should be read together with a straight-edge flatness check and the assembly history — not in isolation.
 The same compression signature can have different root causes, and the gasket alone does not always distinguish them.

 Use the straight edge check as a field screening test before fitting the replacement gasket.
 Before fitting a new gasket on a face that has produced a repeat leak or an uneven compression pattern, lay a straight edge across the face diameter in multiple orientations and check for gaps.
 A face that is visually clean and undamaged can still be significantly out of flat — particularly after thermal distortion, corrosion, or overtightening.
-If the face appears flat, re-gasket with the correct procedure.
-If it is not flat, address the geometry before fitting the gasket.
+A straight edge is only a field screen.
+If a gap is visible or the joint is critical, measure by the method and tolerance required for that equipment before deciding on reassembly or repair.

 What causes flange warp — and which flanges are most at risk